Launch of the Chinese Entrepreneurs' Stock Exchange in Beijing - ExBulletin

 Launch of the Chinese Entrepreneurs’ Stock Exchange in Beijing

-A stock exchange created in the Chinese capital to serve entrepreneurs opened on Monday with 81 companies amid a crackdown on tech giants that wiped out more than $ 1 trillion from their overseas market value.
+BEIJING (AP) – A stock exchange set up in the Chinese capital to serve entrepreneurs opened on Monday with 81 companies in a crackdown on tech giants that wiped out more than $ 1 trillion from their market value abroad.

 The Beijing Stock Exchange joins others in Shanghai and the southern city of Shenzhen.
 Mainland stock exchanges are mostly closed to foreign investors, but some Chinese companies have shares traded in Hong Kong, a separate Chinese territory open to global capital.